 - Collaborators – recognising the importance of research to underpin classroom activities, the Trust works with partner organisations and supports academic collaboration across the UK.

 Each of these three strands has its own funding allocation.
 However, all three parties are encouraged to work together to share expertise and develop relationships between teachers in schools, across schools, with Higher Education Institutions, as well as other external partners.

 In 2014 we set up Primary Science Teaching Trust’s Trading Ltd to facilitate the dissemination of our professional resources.
 Since 2020 our commercial resources have been made available through TTS Group.
 Our plan is to continue to create excellent resources written by teachers for teachers.
 We hope that the income generated from sale of our resources will allow the Trust to support more teachers across the UK.

 We have used a flower to illustrate the strands and ultimate vision of the Trust:

 - At the centre of everything we do is the College; pictured as the centre of our flower.

 - Around the centre are our Clusters of schools developing and expanding partnerships with other schools.

-- The petals on the flower represent the Collaborators, both Academic and other.
-The Collaborators may change, but will always support the Clusters and College in a variety of ways.
+- The petals on the flower represent Collaborators, both academic and other.
+The collaborators may change, but will always support the Clusters and College in a variety of ways.